- Plugin basics

 7. Build and deploy

-ng build --output-hashing none --prod --single-bundle
+ng build --output-hashing none --configuration production --single-bundle --output-path dist

 Useful links